EmicoEcommerce/Magento2TweakwiseExport/README.md

 5. Enable Stores->configuration->catalog->tweakwise->general->Grouped products
 6. Clear the cache

 During the switch the catalog may be empty.
 If the image url are not correct no product images may be shown in magento.
+If you use recommendations, add an attribute with the name "groupcode" in tweakwise and use it as an api attribute.
+Without this recommendations will not work.
-Please contact support if you have issues with this.
+Please contact Tweakwise support if you have any issues with the groupcode export.

 ## A note on the feed implementation
 Magento's native interfaces and handlers for data retrieval were deemed to slow for a large catalog.